TBourton/cookiecutter-nectml/README.md

 ### Acknowledgments
 ------------
-This project was forked from [Cookiecutter Data Science](https://github.com/drivendata/cookiecutter-data-science)
+This project was originally forked from [Cookiecutter Data Science](https://github.com/drivendata/cookiecutter-data-science).